donniewa/angular2-routing-example/README.md

 Based on ng2-play

-The goal of this repo is to prepare a minimal ("walking skeleton") project build with Angular2.0 and ES6
+The goal of this repo is to prepare a minimal ("walking skeleton") project build with Angular2.0 and ES6 / TypeScript.
+The main focus is a simple router configuration setup located in the app.ts file.

 ## Install